stacks-network/docs/_develop/collections.md

 <p>For developers, collections can incentivize user adoption by reducing user friction.
 Users can easily try new apps and move to them without the overhead or barrier of re-entering data.
 You are <a href="https://forum.blockstack.org/t/feedback-wanted-collections-design/7752" target="_blank">welcome to review and comment</a> on the current design document.</p>
 </div>

-## Try the Contact Manager demo app
+## Build a Contact Manager demo app

 Before adding collections to your DApp, you can try it for yourself using the Contact Manager demo application.
 Blockstack Contacts is a simple contacts manager that allows users to add and manage their contacts.
 The data stored by this app can be used in another app that receives the contacts collection permissions.